sgost/contentconcepts-data/services/academic_editing.md

       substantive: yes
       developmental: yes
     - id: 6
-      title: Checking for appropirate usage for words and terms
+      title: Checking for appropriate usage for words and terms
       copy: no
       substantive: yes
       developmental: yes